 All Examples All EJB Examples

-If you're not running the WebLogic Server with its default settings, you will have to run the utility using:
+If you're not running the WebLogic Server with its default settings, you will have to run the client using:

 Parameters are optional, but if any are supplied, they are interpreted in this order: